Yettimania/myBBB/README.md

 We love the BeagleBoneBlack and Linux!!

-## Organization
+## Organization and Folder Structure

 Below is the folder structure of the BBB.
 All files are simply in the home directory; including unique libraries and header files that I've developed.

-[include] contains all the header files that are created and used for BBB
+`include`{:.bash} contains all the header files that are created and used for BBB

-[src] these are all the .c files that I've created, used on the BBB
+`src`{:.bash} these are all the .c files that I've created, used on the BBB

-[makefile] The makefile has a number of utilizations.
+`makefile`{:.bash} The makefile has a number of utilizations.
 It's primary use is to generate libraries that have been created for specific devices I have.
 The makefile will look for a [lib] and [obj] folder.
 These folders should be create at the same level as the other folders.

-When using the makefile, it will store .o files in [obj] and compile the static libraries into the [lib] folder.
+When using the makefile, it will store .o files in `obj`{:.bash} and compile the static libraries into the `lib`{:.bash} folder.

 ## Libraries
 1. HT16K33 - Used to contorl an external 7 segment display over i2c.

-[src]

 ## Programs